lyric0x10/Oblivion/README.md

 Oblivion goes further.
 It compiles your Python source into a **custom register-based virtual machine** with randomized opcodes, meaning an attacker has to reverse-engineer an entirely custom architecture before they can even begin to understand your code.
 Stack that on top of control flow flattening, string encryption, global hiding, and expression decomposition — and you have layers that compound on each other.

-No external pip packages required.
-Works on all platforms.

 ---